rach0101/Music_Diary_Hackbright_Project/readme.md

 ## Usage

-Then once you are set you can type into the terminal
+Then once you are set up and your virtual environment is activated, authenticate the Spotify
+API.
 ``` bash
 source secrets.sh
 ```